NIH Data Management and Sharing Policy (DMSP)

 Explore these NIH Introductory Webinars outlining the new requirements.

-A visual explanation of the 6 elements of an NIH DMSP
+A visual explanation of the 6 elements of an NIH DMSP, which are also explained in more detail later on this page.

 Source: The University of Alabama at Birmingham